U.S. COVID-19 cases surpass half a million; Trump faces 'biggest decision' on re-opening economy

 The stay-at-home orders imposed in recent weeks across 42 states have taken a huge toll on American commerce, with some economists forecasting job losses of up to 20 million by month's end, raising questions about how long business closures and travel restrictions can be sustained.
 The Trump administration renewed talk of quickly reopening the economy after an influential university research model this week lowered its U.S. mortality forecasts to 60,000 deaths by Aug.
 4, down from at least 100,000, assuming social-distancing measures remain in place.

 However, new U.S. government data show infections will spike over the summer if stay-at-home orders are lifted after 30 days, according to projections first reported by the New York Times and confirmed by a Department of Homeland Security official.
-Only Italy has recorded more coronavirus fatalities than the United States. https://graphics.reuters.com/HEALTH-CORONAVIRUS-USA/0100B5K8423/index.html
+A new outbreak was reported on Friday in San Francisco, where 68 residents and two staff members at a homeless shelter tested positive, marking one of the largest known clusters of infections yet in such a facility anywhere in the country.

+And 36 employees became infected with COVID-19 at a beef production plant in Greeley, Colorado, according to meatpacking company JBS USA.
+Two employees have died, said the union representing workers at the plant. https://graphics.reuters.com/HEALTH-CORONAVIRUS-USA/0100B5K8423/index.html

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)